jhpce-jhu/jhpce_mkdocs/docs/portal/web-apps.md

     ---

     RStudio is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.
+The JHPCE RStudio session ==will timeout after xxx(Mark?) minutes of innactivity==, a new session will need to be requested if that happens.

 -   :material-information-outline:{ .lg .middle } __Visual Studio Code__